Schoenhut doll

-Schoenhut dolls were wooden dolls produced by the Schoenhut Piano Company between 1903 and 1935.
+Schoenhut dolls are wooden dolls formerly produced by the Schoenhut Piano Company between 1903 and 1935.
 The company, founded by woodworker Albert Schoenhut, initially made toy pianos.
 They began to produce figurines in the early 1900s, including wooden circus-themed sets and animals.

 The company introduced the Schoenhut Art Doll in 1911, a spring-jointed doll made entirely of wood.
 It was the first doll in the world able to be manipulated and posed.
 (Note: According to the Museum of American Heritage, the Schoenhut Art Dolls were the first dolls in the world that were able to be manipulated and hold poses.)
 The company ceased making dolls after its bankruptcy in 1935.
 Though it was revived the following year, it only produced toy pianos.

 History

 Early figurines and dolls

 The Schoenhut Company began producing dolls as early as 1903 with the production of the Humpty Dumpty Circus set, featuring lady and gentleman acrobats, a lion tamer, a lady circus rider, and a ringmaster.
 In 1908, Rolly Dolly dolls were created, which featured pear-shaped bodies with weights inside that allow the toy to bob back and forth without tipping over.
 A fifty-three piece set called Teddy Roosevelt's Adventures in Africa was also made, based on the Smithsonian–Roosevelt African Expedition.